 - The Dalles

 - Our History

 - Social Media

 Valley Forge, PA

 Because PCE concentrations in bedrock exceeded Pennsylvania regulatory standards, a groundwater investigation was initiated.
-Lockheed Martin is conducting the voluntary remedial investigation in collaboration with the Pennsylvania Department of Environmental Protection under the Land Recycling and Environmental Remediation Standards Act, commonly called PA Act 2.
+Lockheed Martin conducted the voluntary remedial investigation in collaboration with the Pennsylvania Department of Environmental Protection under the Land Recycling and Environmental Remediation Standards Act, commonly called PA Act 2.

 Testing in April 2007 determined that the PCE had not spread to soil beyond the tank area.
 A groundwater investigation was initiated after it was determined that PCE concentrations in bedrock exceeded Pennsylvania regulatory standards.

 In March 2008, the first groundwater monitoring well was installed, and sampling determined that PCE had reached the groundwater.
 Over the next 18 months, 12 additional wells were installed to gather more information.
 From 2010 through 2012, 27 additional monitoring wells were installed, bringing the total number to 40.Lockheed Martin’s goal, first and foremost, is to protect human health and the environment.
 Its objectives for the remedial investigation were to:

 - Evaluate the nature and extent of contaminants in the groundwater near the former water tank area,

 - Collect sufficient data to support the establishment of a Site-Specific Cleanup Standard, and